cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

     comet --> companion
 ```

-As can be seen in this diagram, CometBFT connects out to both the ABCI
+As can be seen in this diagram, CometBFT (client) connects out to both the ABCI
-application and data companion service based on the CometBFT node's
+application (server) and data companion service (server) based on the CometBFT
-configuration.
+node's configuration.

 The fact that CometBFT connects out to the companion service instead of the
 other way around provides a natural constraint on the number of consumers of the